How to Use and Care for Le Creuset Bakeware

 What is Le Creuset bakeware?

-They are also known as ‘dutch ovens’ or Le Creuset prefers to call them ‘french ovens’, but they are essentially referring to the same product.
+Also known as ‘dutch ovens’ or as Le Creuset prefers to call them ‘french ovens’, they are all referring to the same product.
 The classic definition is ‘a cast-iron pot with thick walls and tight-fitting lid causing heat to be trapped inside the pot’.
-This mechanism keeps the food cooking when moved from the heat source and your meal warm for much longer than if it were cooked in traditional pots and pans.
+Le Creuset is loved for its perfect designs and exceptional heat retention.
+The Dutch Oven locks in steam to return moisture and flavor back to the food to produce mouth-watering results.

 a Le Creuset shallow casserole pot